Workers' Compensation Lawyer in Henderson, NV

 Workplace Injuries in Nevada

 Workers compensation insurance is required in Nevada, meaning that if you suffer a workplace injury your medical care will be paid for.
 Worker’s comp, however, often works in conjunction with other liability insurances when a third party is involved in the incident.
 If the injury was caused by negligence on the part of someone besides your employer, you may be eligible to receive a settlement from this third party in addition to your workers compensation coverage.

-While those who have more physical, labor intensive jobs tend to be injured the most, there is no single main cause of workplace injuries.
-Many could have been prevented, however, if the right care and safety precautions had been exercised by the employer.
-Worker’s compensation laws are different in every state, so having a local personal injury lawyer who is familiar with the statues in your state is very important.
+While those who have more physical, labor intensive jobs tend to be injured the most, workers who engage in manual labor aren’t the only Nevada workers who suffer serious injuries on the job.
+Many could have been prevented, no matter what the cause, if the right care and safety precautions had been exercised by the employer.
+Worker’s compensation laws are different in every state, so having a local Henderson workers compensation lawyer who is familiar with the statues in your state is very important.

 Do I Need Legal Representation?

 In Nevada, the process for filing a worker’s compensation claim and retaining your rights to further legal action is extremely strict.
 If the injury isn’t reported and proper paperwork isn’t filed within a specified time period, you may lose your rights.
 For this reason, it is important to consult a knowledgeable Henderson worker’s comp attorney as soon as possible after an injury.
 While you may not need to file any additional claims above and beyond the insurance, only an experienced attorney can help you make this decision.

 Many workplace injuries that escalate into legal filings have caused permanent disability.
 While worker’s comp insurance will pay medical bills and for lost wages, they do not offer enough money to compensate for a permanent or permanent partial disability.

 Workers’ Compensation benefits can provide the following types of compensation: